-Chase Coley & Pascal Colman ( name as such because we couldn’t agree on anything sensible ) has been going ( we have been performing as a duo ) since 2014.
+Chase Coley & Pascal Colman ( name as such because we couldn’t agree on anything else that was sensible ) has been going ( we have been performing as a duo ) since 2014.

 Chase makes Instruments and Pascal makes complementary mistakes on his more traditional looking but no more traditional sounding setup and together they make (we make because “i” ( pascal ) am writing this) a din / a racket / a lullaby which is so beautifully ugly that it could almost be called music.

-The resultant it born is from the performance and takes the guise ( most of the time ) of a free form ambient collage; ambient music with teeth; waterphone cries and the gritty blanket tones of the Long Stringed Instrument ( big up to Ellen Fullman ) sing and screech through a melange of radio interference, feedback, finger picked guitar and miscellaneous tape recordings of seascapes and bugged phone conversations.
+The resultant it born is from the performance and takes the guise ( most of the time ) of a free form ambient collage; ambient music with teeth; waterphone cries and the gritty but beautiful blanket tones of the Long Stringed Instrument ( big up to Ellen Fullman ) sing and screech through radio interference, feedback, finger picked guitar and miscellaneous tape recordings of seascapes and bugged phone conversations.
 A million voices populate the it ’s ever changing soundscape and far from being overcrowded the voices coalesce and harmonize and unify till they are but one it.

 We are a free improvising duo who practice a mode of non-idiomatic improvisation that doesn’t sound ( to my knowledge ( for better or for worse ) ) like much else that is out there.

 Since 2014 we have done a huge number of performances and exhibited our work ( ourselves ) across London and the UK in spaces such as Iklektik and festivals such as Supernormal ( where we hid out like wildmen in the woods and haunted whoever had the ( mis ) fortune of chancing upon us ).
 In January 2019 we started embarked on a series sessions in a church in rural Kent.
 Just short of two years later we have an EP:

 horror music you can sleep to chase coley & pascal colman, 2019